OrchardCMS/OrchardDoc/docs/Documentation/Code-conventions.markdown

 We are using the C# coding conventions described in this document: [C# Coding Guidelines](http://blogs.msdn.com/brada/articles/361363.aspx) with the following exceptions:

+* Orchard supports C# 5, so you cannot use C# 6 (or above) language features (even if you can build it in Visual Studio), since Dynamic Compilation currently uses the pre-Roslyn compiler.
 * Opening braces are on the same line as the statement that begins the block, with a space before the brace (this is consistent with what we do in JavaScript), a.k.a.
 K&R convention.
 If you have the [Rebracer Visual Studio extension](https://visualstudiogallery.msdn.microsoft.com/410e9b9f-65f3-4495-b68e-15567e543c58) installed it will automatically configure the editor to use the conventional brace styling.
 * Private fields are prefixed with an underscore and camel-cased.
 * Using directives appear before the namespace, not inside it.